-(1) Each Clinical Advisory Committee member is to be appointed by the Minister by written instrument.

-- (2) The Minister must consult the Pricing Authority and the Standing Council on Health before appointing a person as a Clinical Advisory Committee member. - (3) A person is not eligible for appointment as a Clinical Advisory Committee member unless the person is a clinician. - (4) A Clinical Advisory Committee member holds office on a part-time basis.
+- (1) Each Clinical Advisory Committee member is to be appointed by the Minister by written instrument. - Note: A Clinical Advisory Committee member is eligible for reappointment: see the Acts Interpretation Act 1901. - (2) The Minister must consult the Pricing Authority and the Standing Council on Health before appointing a person as a Clinical Advisory Committee member. - (3) A person is not eligible for appointment as a Clinical Advisory Committee member unless the person is a clinician. - (4) A Clinical Advisory Committee member holds office on a part-time basis.